CATPM Flight Day

 The Commonwealth Air Training Plan Museum is proud to be one of the seven Manitoba Signature Museums, a Manitoba Star Attraction and a National Historic Site.

-For more information about the CATPM’s virtual event, please contact:
+For more information about the CATPM’s flight day, please contact:

 Stephen Hayter, Executive Director